g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `RekeyLimit`

 Changing the session key over time to mitigate crypt analysis attacks.
-One method to attack cryptography is to collect a huge ammount of data to analyse and restore the key.
+One method to attack cryptography is to collect a huge amount of data to analyse and restore the key.

 Changing key too often not suggested.